DECODEproject/whitepaper/conceptual_framework.md

 ![Attribute based encryption](img/attribute-based-encryption.png "Attribute based encryption")

-The main models for ABE come from [@ABE] and [@ABE_CP].
+The main models for ABE come from previous work on 'Attribute-based Encryption for Fine-grained Access Control of Encrypted Data'[@ABE] and 'Ciphertext-Policy Attribute-Based Encryption'[@ABE_CP].
 Reference implementations are available, but at the time of writing none have been selected to be supported by DECODE.

 The design of DECODE will try to support this method of user controlled access policies.